Tshekedi Khama II

-Tshekedi Stanford Khama (born 9 June 1958) is a Botswana politician.
-He is currently Member of Parliament for Serowe West, representing the Botswana Patriotic Front.
+Tshekedi Stanford Khama (born 9 June 1958) is a Motswana politician.
+He was MP for Serowe West from 2008 to 21 April 2023.

+He was automatically disqualified from the National Assembly after missing two consecutive sessions because of his self-imposed exile to South Africa.

 Biography

 Khama is one of four children of the first President of Botswana, Seretse Khama and Ruth Williams Khama, and is the brother of former president Ian Khama.